U.S. consumer morale at two-year low; factory output surges

 Economists estimate the partial shutdown of the government, which started on Dec.
 22, is subtracting as much as two-tenths of a percentage point from quarterly GDP growth every week.

+“Sentiment among both households and businesses has been coming off the sugar highs, which were caused by tax cut hopes at the beginning of the Trump presidency,” said Harm Bandholz, chief U.S. economist at UniCredit in New York.

 U.S. financial markets shrugged off the fall in sentiment, with investors focusing on another report on Friday showing manufacturing output surged by the most in 10 months in December and on hopes for progress in the U.S-China trade row.

-Stocks on Wall Street were trading higher, while the dollar rose against a basket of currencies and U.S. Treasury prices fell.
+Stocks on Wall Street rallied, while the dollar rose against a basket of currencies and U.S. Treasury prices fell.

 The broad-based jump in manufacturing output in December reported by the Federal Reserve could allay fears of a sharp slowdown in factory activity.

 Manufacturing activity, which accounts for about 12 percent of the economy, is slowing as some of the boost to capital spending from last year’s $1.5 trillion tax cut package fades.
-In addition, a strong dollar and cooling growth in Europe and China is hurting exports.
+In addition, a strong dollar and cooling growth in Europe and China are hurting exports.
 Lower oil prices are also slowing purchases of equipment for oil and gas well drilling.

 Production at factories increased at a 2.3 percent annualized rate in the fourth quarter after expanding at a 3.7 percent pace in the July-September period.
 It increased 2.4 percent in 2018, the largest gain since 2012, after advancing 1.2 percent in 2017.